 Sow seeds about 12mm or 0.5" deep as soon as you receive them in good light, using no artificial heat, but do not let them freeze.
-No artificial heat is needed.
 Germination normally needs a long or very long period of naturally varying temperature followed by a slow increase in temperature.
 This may occur within a few weeks but can be up to or even exceeding one year.
 DO NOT DISCARD THE SEED TRAY.
 Prick out small seedlings into 3 inch/8cm pots containing a John Innes, lime-free, loam-based compost.
 Grow on before planting into a lime-free compost in a large container or sheltered spot outdoors, and be sure to protect them from freezing in winter.
-These seeds can be very slow indeed to germinate, do not over-water or let the compost dry out, and please be very patient.
+We must repeat, these fresh seeds can be very slow indeed to germinate, do not over-water or let the compost dry out, and please be very patient.

 Common name:Chilean bellflower

 Classification:Half hardy climber